A Strategic Partnership

 A combined association will have a stronger, more unified voice when advocating for REALTOR® interests at the local, state, and national levels.
 There are both strong similarities and distinct regional differences in politics, advocacy, and public policy, so the merger task force has suggested holding a strategic planning session in mid-August, after the merger agreement, to ensure all advocacy needs and strategic objectives are met.
 The planning session will specifically address the regional differences and common strengths to preserve the local relationships already in place and create a stronger, more vibrant advocacy program.

-VPAR and HRRA have always been open to expanding and improving resources, programs, and services for our memberships; however, for the present, the two boards feel that a successful merger between VPAR and HRRA will deliver the greatest practical benefits to our combined members.
+VPAR and HRRA have always been open to expanding and improving resources, programs, and services for our memberships; however, for the present, the two boards feel that a successful merger between VPAR and HRRA will deliver the greatest practical benefits to our combined members

 Both associations currently own their buildings, and as part of the consolidation, all assets will be combined and held for the ongoing benefit of all the members.
 It is expected that the current office locations will continue after the merger, and that appropriate staffing will be present in both locations.